A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 ubosot (อุโบสถ)

 1. Thai.
 The hall of a Thai wat used for ordinations and other religious ceremonies, usually facing East and centrally built on consecrated ground surrounded by bai sema.
 Often abbreviated to bot (fig.) and derived from the Pali word uposatha.
 In this hall monks gather for prayer and rites (fig.) and it often contains the chief Buddha image of the wat.
 It is generally the most ornate building of a temple complex and the building style resembles that of a wihaan.
+In Isaan, the ubosot is also referred to as sim.

 2. Thai term that initially referred to certain days of fasting.